 The lynx, whilst being no larger than a medium sized dog (18-40 kg), is the largest European felid.
-It is a solitary species, the female establishes a home range based on prey and habitat availability and the male will occupy areas in close proximity to females.
+It is a solitary species; females establish home ranges based on prey and habitat availability and males occupy areas in close proximity to females.

-Lynx densities are typically 1-3 adults per 100 km across Europe, although higher densities of up to 5/100 km have been reported from Eastern Europe and parts of Russia.
+Lynx densities are typically 1-3 adults per 100 km2 across Europe, although higher densities of up to 5/100 km2 have been reported from Eastern Europe and parts of Russia.
 A typical male home range encompasses up to three females.
 However, the natural population density of lynx varies according to prey abundance and is also limited by the territoriality of individuals.
 Given the extremely high deer densities found in the UK, we fully expect that the selected UK sites could support lynx at the higher density levels mentioned above.